BrewerSeth/FoundryVTT-Modules/README.md

 ## Welcome to BrewerSeth's FoundryVTT Module Pages

 This page is set up to track the modules that I am currently running in my Rise of The Runelords Pathfinder 1E game using [FoundryVTT](https://foundryvtt.com/).
-The game in currently hosted on [Molten Hosting](https://moltenhosting.com/)

-If your want to read up on my notes and tips for hosting FoundryVTT with [Molten Hosting](https://moltenhosting.com/) click here.
+I am hosting this game on a virtual server at my house.
+I am using ProxMox as the host.

 This list is mostly for me to track and organize the modules, but I have posted it public for anyone that might be interested.
 Shout out to [Bryans-Preferred-Modules-for-FoundryVTT](https://github.com/bryancasler/Bryans-Preferred-Modules-for-FoundryVTT) for being the inspiration for me to try to learn and track this on GitHub.